Idriss710/Small-Office-With-Four-Departments/README.md

 # Small-Office-With-Four-Departments
 This project is included most of the CCNA Topics

+Packet Tracer version has been used is 8.2.2.400

 This Small-Office-With-Four-Departments include :

 1- Desgined the diagram